 NOTE: When checking level at low temperature it may be slightly lower then the mark.

-If additional coolant is necessary or if entire system has to be refilled, refer to an authorized Ski-Doo dealer.
+If additional coolant is necessary or if entire system has to be refilled, refer to an authorized Ski-Doo dealer, repair shop or person of your own choosing.

-1. Coolant tank

-2. COLD LEVEL line
+TYPICAL 1.
+Coolant tank 2.
+COLD LEVEL line

 Recommended Engine Coolant